Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

     );
 }
 ```
 First, we calculate `amountIn`–the input amount the current range can satisfy.
-If it's smaller than `amountRemaining`, we say that the current price range cannot fulfil the whole swap, thus the next $\sqrt{P}$ is the upper/lower $\sqrt{P}$ of the price range (in other words, we use the entire liquidity of the price range).
+If it's smaller than `amountRemaining`, we say that the current price range cannot fulfill the whole swap, thus the next $\sqrt{P}$ is the upper/lower $\sqrt{P}$ of the price range (in other words, we use the entire liquidity of the price range).
 If `amountIn` is greater than `amountRemaining`, we compute `sqrtPriceNextX96`–it'll be a price within the current price range.

-In the end, after figuring the next price, we re-compute `amountIn` and compute `amountOut` withing this shorter price range (we don't consume the entire liquidity).
+In the end, after figuring out the next price, we re-compute `amountIn` and compute `amountOut` within this shorter price range (we don't consume the entire liquidity).

 I hope this makes sense!

 ## Updating the `swap` Function

-Now, in `swap` function, we need to handle the case we introduced in the previous part: when swap price reaches a boundary of a price range.
-When this happens, we want to deactivate the price range we're leaving and active the next price range.
+Now, in the `swap` function, we need to handle the case we introduced in the previous part: when the swap price reaches a boundary of a price range.
+When this happens, we want to deactivate the price range we're leaving and activate the next price range.
 We also want to start another iteration of the loop and try to find another tick with liquidity.

 Before updating the loop, let's save the second value returned by the `tickBitmap.nextInitializedTickWithinOneWord()` call into `step.initialized`:
 ```solidity